berrysauce/hoom/docs/basics/accessories/switch.md

 hoom.run()
 ```

-As with all other accessories, you can define your own logic on how to turn on or off the switch.
+As with all other accessories, you can define your own logic on what happens, when you turn on or off the switch.

 ## `Switch.Response`